 - BBVA Compass Bank – Tired of earning next to nothing on your savings account?
 Try opening a money market account with BBVA Compass Bank today!
-While most banks are offering 0.01% on your money, Discover Bank’s current rate sits at 0.95%.
-And with no monthly maintenance fees and no minimum balance requirements, it seems like kind of a no-brainer.
+While most banks are offering 0.01% on your savings, BBVA’s current money market rate sits at 0.65% APY.
+And since you only need $25 to open an account, it seems like kind of a no-brainer.
 Click here to learn more about Discover Bank!

 - Use Points and Miles – When it’s time to splurge on those meaningful experiences, be sure you take advantage of points and miles.
 Over the last 3 years, we’ve made about 30 international and domestic trips all for pennies on the dollar.
 It’s all been possible using points and miles.
 And, if you need help planning your points strategy, we’ll help you for free.
 Learn more about our FREE rewards advice here!